Meet the Team at FASD Ireland

 She told us, "Studying psychology has given me the opportunity to research and learn about many different neurological disorders however I was unaware of the prevalence of foetal alcohol spectrum disorder in Ireland and the various effects it can have on an individual.

-I hope to go down the route of educational psychology in the future and I think that this placement is a great opportunity to learn about a prevalent neurological disorder which has definite impacts on children now and in the future.
-The training and knowledge I receive from the team will be very useful in this role."
+Áine hopes to go down the route of educational psychology in the future and think that her role is a great opportunity to learn about a prevalent neurological disorder which has definite impacts on children now and in the future.